adisubru/hachikuji/README.md

 # hachishiji

 ## About
 This project implements a randomized algorithm to find hamimltonian cycles in digraphs.
+This was a part of my undergrad thesis at SNU.

 ## References
  * [A. M. Frieze, An algorithm for finding hamilton cycles in random directed graphs(1986)](https://doi.org/10.1016/0196-6774(88)90037-5)